New Online Banking & Mobile App

 While the Bank’s service provider continues to evaluate and implement the latest improvements in Internet security technology, users of the online banking system also have a responsibility for the security of their information and must always follow the directions listed below:

-- Utilize the latest 128-bit encryption version of either Netscape Navigator or Microsoft Internet Explorer.
-The online banking system is best viewed and is most secure when the Customer uses one of the above two browsers, as they are both certified for use at the Bank’s site.
+- Utilize the latest versions of supported browsers.
+The online banking system is best viewed and is most secure when the Customer uses a supported browser.

 - Keep the Customer’s password confidential.
 The Customer must follow the Bank’s specific parameters for a password, and the Bank recommends the Customer change it frequently to ensure the information cannot be guessed or used by others.